President Donald Trump invited his followers to Washington a month ago, promising them it’s “gonna be wild.”

 After 21 years of covering protests in this town, I have never seen such a flaccid and disinterested preparation by law enforcement as what happened Wednesday.

-Were the people in charge of stopping this blinded by the white, perhaps?
+Were the people in charge of stopping this blinded by the White, perhaps?

 Imagine if all those people were Black.
 Oh wait, we don’t need to imagine.
-When thousands of demonstrators, largely Black Americans, came to the nation’s capital in the summer to protest the killing of unarmed Black people, D.C. looked like Kandahar under occupation.
+When thousands of demonstrators, largely African Americans, came to the nation’s capital in the summer to protest the killing of unarmed Black people, D.C. looked like Kandahar under occupation.

 For a few thrown water bottles, a blaze that was about the size of my high school’s homecoming bonfire, and some stores looted by folks who came in cars and appeared to have little to do with the demonstrations for racial justice, the entire city was encircled by armored Humvees and columns of soldiers were positioned on city streets around the White House, which became a fortress wreathed in several walls all summer long.